ellakoa/postcard-poem/content/posts/white-horses.md

 ---
 title: White Horses
-description: "Sandwich Bay, is a little bit of wilderness on our east Kent coast, with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
+description: "The hovercraft have long gone, Pegwell Bay, is now a little bit of wilderness on our east Kent coast.
 When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide, and on those windy days, white horses are seen and heard aplenty galloping across the bay. "
 collection: Wonderful Britain
 aspect: landscape
-image: /img/sandwich-bay-4a-0415.jpg
+image: /img/pegwell-baybay-6a-8230.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: Spikey Marram grass in the foreground.
 Sunny, breezy day with the wind catching a wave with salty sea spray.